Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. One could easily tell them apart.

 (Wappalyzer)

-If you use either the Firefox or Chrome browser and want to be able to know if the sites that you are visiting are WP-powered, then Wappalyzer is a very useful add-on to add to your browser.
+If you browse the net using either the Firefox or Chrome browsers and want to be able to instantly tell if the sites that you are visiting are WP sites, then Wappalyzer is a very useful extension to add to your web browser.

-Wappalyzer identifies what software is installed in the sites you are visiting.
+Wappalyzer identifies what software is installed on the sites you are visiting.

 According to their website …